peachnono/peachnono/README.md

 #### 🌟 What I'm Working On

 Currently developing a Developer Personality Test for project nights at Code Network.
-Also, procrastinating on updating my portfolio website.
+Also, trying to find time to update my portfolio website.

 ---